Subhodip1307/Batch-Script-Guide/Readme.md

 To print the variable value just use ‘%’ before and after the variable name as I shown in the example.
 Here I have shown different methods by using you can print values, and I hope you why we should use pause at the end of the code.

-2. Variables for String values
+2. Variables for Integer/Numbers values

 Now let’s know how can we store number /integer values to a variable .
 To store a number in a variable you just need to add ‘/a’ after the ‘set’ command.